 ARE THERE ANY AREA RESTRICTIONS?

-All too often, buyers aren't aware of restrictions that apply to their use of the property until it's too late.
+All too often, buyers aren't aware of restrictions that apply to their use of the property until they have time invested in the process.
 Check with your real estate agent to understand what restrictions are enforced in the area in which you're interested.
+Common restrictions can center on vehicles, boats, RV’s, pets, pools and landscaping.

 INSIST ON A HOME INSPECTION